ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Thieves Guild Cuirass**: Carry weight increases by 20.
 * **Thieves Guild Gloves**: Lockpicks are 15% more durable.
 * **Thieves Guild Hood**: Prices are 10% more favorable.
+* **Ulen Ancestral Boots**: Movement noise is 50% quieter.
+Stamina increases by 75.
+Most slowing effects don't adversely affect you.
+* **Ulen Ancestral Cuirass**: Poison deals 75% less damage to you.
+Health increases by 75.
+Most paralysis effects don't adversely affect you.
+* **Ulen Ancestral Gauntlets**: One-handed weapons deal 30% more damage.
+Armor penetration with one-handed weapons is increased by 10.
+* **Ulen Ancestral Helmet**: Ranged weapons deal 30% more damage.
+Armor penetration with ranged weapons is increased by 5.
 * **Ulfric's Boots**: Mass increases by the equivalent of worn equipment weighting 200.
 * **Ulfric's Cuirass**: Magic deals 20% less damage to you.
 * **Ulfric's Gauntlets**: One-handed weapons deal 30% more damage.